-Services that are covered for you What you must pay when you get these services In-Network HIV screening No prior authorization required.
-For people who ask for an HIV screening test or who are at increased risk for HIV infection, There is no coinsurance or co-pay for members eligible for Medicare-covered preventive HIV We cover: screening.
-One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy Home health agency care No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network ĕ HIV screening No prior authorization required.
+For people who ask for an HIV screening test or who are at increased risk for HIV infection, There is no coinsurance or co-pay for members eligible for Medicare-covered preventive HIV screening.
+50% co-insurance. we cover: 3 One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy Home health agency care No prior authorization required.
 Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort. \$0 co-pay.
+50% co-insurance.
 Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies